thillRobot/carla_simulator/docs/PythonAPI.md

 this is related to properly setting the path for the 'carla' python module from `/carla/PythonAPI`.

-In Ubuntu 20.04 (server machine) I downloaded and extracted carla 0.9.10 - `pip3 install pygame` did not work so I had to use `apt install python3-pygame` i had to set the PYTHONPATH for the carla module to work.
+In Ubuntu 20.04 (server machine) I downloaded and extracted carla 0.9.10 - `pip3 install pygame` did not work so I had to use `apt install python3-pygame`
+I had to set the PYTHONPATH for the carla module to work.
 Basically the `PYTHONPATH` must include the path to *.egg* file for the right version of carla, I think that this is the same problem I am having in the docker container 'no module named carla'

 #### Run the client on the local (server) machine